 There are various programmes and checklists included in MyWorkpapers for each section of your file.
 These include sections for comments, referencing, and tick-boxes that confirm they are complete.
 For more information on programmes and checklists, and their functions click here.

 Tips and tricks: Programmes and checklists can be customised for individual files or at a template level (with permission).

 A completed workpaper - adequately prepared and reviewed is ready to be signed off as completed.
 This will result in the workpaper being marked as completed and locked down from any further work.

 For more information on signing off a workpaper click here.

 Tips and tricks: Dates of Completed Workpapers can be amended by clicking on the date below the completed box.

 Queries can be raised within the file which the client can access and reply to using the Client/Administrator Portal.
-Clients can be notified via email when a new query has been raised and have the ability to attach supporting documents for reference.
-For more information on client queries click here.
+Clients can be notified via email when a new query has been raised and can attach supporting documents for reference.
+For more information on the client, queries click here.
 For more information on administrator queries, click here

 Tips and tricks: You can receive email notifications from the client or administrator when they have raised or responded to a query via the client portal.